Caribou Luggage Systems

 Q: I’ve noticed that other aftermarket companies are now offering Pelican cases, what makes yours different and better?

 A: We are the original Pelican-based motorcycle luggage company and the largest with thousands of systems in use by adventure riders all over the world, so our systems are the most refined and tested in the business.
 Our latch system is the best and most advanced in the industry including the OEM products.
-We offer more sizes and configurations of Pelican, Pelican Storm, SKB, and B&W cases than any other company by far.
+We offer more sizes and configurations of Pelican, SKB, and B&W cases than any other company by far.
 We design and offer more accessories specifically for our cases than any other manufacturer by far.
 We offer the best customer service in the industry when you have issues during install or at any time, and you are likely to get the President of the company on the phone when you call, even on weekends.
-All emails are answered promptly, usually within an hour.
+All emails are answered promptly, usually within hours.
 We have first-hand familiarity with every bike we offer products for and are very experienced riders, so if you have a question about a particular application we are there to help.
 Finally, we are one of the most innovative companies in the industry and you’ll continually find new products being offered that make a big difference in your riding experience.

 Q: I read on an internet forum that when you open a side-loading case everything falls out on the ground, but I see lots of people using and loving your Pelican cases and report this is not a problem.
 How do you keep things from falling out?